adem-wg/adem-spec/draft-adem-wg-adem-tls.md

 --- abstract

 This document describes a mechanism in Transport Layer Security (TLS) to distribute *Authenticated Digital EMblem* (ADEM) tokens [ADEM-CORE].
-ADEM tokens encode that an entity is protected under international humanitarian law.
+ADEM tokens encode that an asset is protected under international humanitarian law.

 --- middle

 # Introduction {#intro}

 The ADEM Core document {{ADEM-CORE}} specifies how a set of *tokens*, encoded as JSON Web Signatures (JWSs) {{?RFC7515}}, can constitute *signs of protection*.
-Such signs of protection indicate that a digital entity is protected under international humanitarian law (IHL).
+Such signs of protection indicate that a digital asset is protected under international humanitarian law (IHL).
 This document describes a UDP-based distribution method for ADEM tokens, termed ADEM-UDP.
 This document presents an extension to TLS which allows for TLS servers to distribute ADEM tokens in a backwards compatible fashion.